 This work is supported by the National Science Foundation Biological Oceanography “EAGER” program (Early-concept Grants for Exploratory Research).

 Durkin et al. 2015.
 Observations of carbon export by small sinking particles in the upper mesopelagic.
 Marine Chemistry 175: 72-81 (link)

 Estapa et al. 2015.
 Carbon flux from bio-optical profiling floats: calibrating transmissometers for use as optical sediment traps.
 Deep Sea

 Research I. 120:100-111 (link)

-Phytoplankton export to the abyssal seafloor
+Phytoplankton and particle export to the abyssal seafloor

 collaborators: Ken Smith (MBARI), Crissy Huffard (MBARI), Chris Preston (MBARI)